-The ADRC Board will consist of 11 members appointed by the County Board Chair, with confirmation by the County Board.
+- The ADRC Board will consist of 11 members appointed by the County Board Chair, with confirmation by the County Board. - The ADRC Board will reflect the ethnic and economic diversity of the geographic area served by the resource center. - At least one-fourth of the membership of the board will consist of individuals who belong to an ADRC client group or their family members, guardians, or other advocates.

-- The ADRC Board will reflect the ethnic and economic diversity of the geographic area served by the resource center. - At least one-fourth of the membership of the board will consist of individuals who belong to an ADRC client group or their family members, guardians, or other advocates. - The proportion of board members representing older adults, individuals who are physically disabled, and individuals who are intellectual disabled shall be the same as the proportion of individuals in these target groups statewide that are enrolled in Medicaid managed long-term care programs.
+- The proportion of board members representing older adults, individuals who are physically disabled, and individuals who are intellectual disabled shall be the same as the proportion of individuals in these target groups statewide that are enrolled in Medicaid managed long term care programs.
 These individuals will each only represent one target group.
-To ensure adequate representation statewide, all ADRC boards must include at least one person with a physical disability or an acceptable representative, one person with an intellectual disability or an acceptable representative, and two people age 60 or older or acceptable representative(s).
-These individuals will each only represent one target group. - One member of the governing board will be an individual with a mental health or substance abuse issue, or their family member or other representative. \not a state requirement - One member of the governing board may represent youth transitioning to the adult system. \not a state requirement.
+To ensure adequate representation statewide, all ADRC boards must include at least one person with a physical disability or an acceptable representative, one person with an intellectual disability or an acceptable representative, and two people age 60 or older or a acceptable representative, statewide, and two people age for or disability or an acceptable representative. - One member of the governing board will be an individual with a mental health or substance abuse issue, or their family member or other representative.\\not a state requirement - One member of the governing board may represent youth transitioning to the adult system.\\not a state requirement.